Samkth123/KTH-md/IT Risk.md

 - can only give 2/3 of these

 Consistency means every read recieves the latest info written.

 Availability means every request recieves a non error resposne.

 Partition tolerance is that the system continues to work even if some nodes have gone down if network failure.

+**Scalability**
+Scalability: Increasing the capacity to meet the increasing workload
+Elasticity: increasing or reducint the capacity to meet the increasing or reducing workload Aspects of scalability:
+Scale up or scale down

 Choiches: